SageSalesLogix/argos-saleslogix-20_for_754/README.md

 <script type="text/javascript" src="content/javascript/argos-backcompat_20_for_754.js"></script>
 ```

-Lastly we need to add the modules configuration by editing the following lines:
+Lastly we need to add the application and modules configuration by editing the following lines:

 ```javascript
     (function() {